firebolt-dev/firebolt/NOTES.md

 - [done] include ?foo=bar etc in params (like nextjs)
 - [done] make sure you can import and use 'react' stuff in Document?
-- rename getPageData to getMetadata
+- [done] getMetadata simple returns
   - can use this for instant/static metadata OR fetch stuff {
     title